mazwat/mazwat.github.io/oop-ws.md

 ```
 and so on…

+#### Some Clues

+Here is a starter bit of code for understanding the use of classes, objects and file structure.
+This is from

 ### 2. Making Smoothies

 Create a new application called **Smoothie Calculator**.
 We are going to use classess to manage different methods and properties.